YoussefVpm/Inverted_Pendulum/README.md

 # Project details

 This project demonstrate the design and an simulation of an inverted pendulum on cart whch can balance itself due to external disturbance.
-The approach used here is by using the blocks of simscape library which consist of actual components representing the real world.
+The approach used here is by using the blocks of [simscape](https://www.mathworks.com/products/simscape.html) library in [MATLAB/Simulink](https://www.mathworks.com/products/simulink.html), which consist of actual components representing the real world.

 # How to run the session